 Yes, the storyline of The Grudge can be confusing because it is told through a non-linear sequence of events.
 When watching the film, be aware that there are three stories being told.
 The main plot revolves around Karen Davis and her attempts to understand and then stop the curse from spreading.
 Kayako and Toshio's story is told in flashback to a point three years earlier when they were murdered by their father, starting the sequence of events that led to the curse taking over the Saeki house.
 The Williams subplot takes place three years after Kayako and Toshio's murders and overlaps Karen's story when she subs for Yuko when Yuko goes missing.
 Follow the subplots this way, while realizing that they aren't told in a timely order, and the movie will make more sense.

 A few scenes have been added such as when Karen looks at Kayako, there is a close up of her eyes with a tear streaming down her face.
 When Alex sees Yoko walking in the hallway of their workplace and her face lifts up to see her lack of a jaw, we see more of that in the unrated version.
 When Karen is in the house and she hears a banging on the wall, she walks into the room to see Takeo hung from the ceiling and also being pushed by his son Toshio.
 We see Kayako's body in the closet.
 We see more to what exactly happened to Toshio and Kayako when Takeo killed them and Kayako crawling down the stairs is extended.
 A detailed comparison between both versions with pictures can be found here.

-The Grudge and The Grudge 2 Complete Story Arc in chronological order.
+The Grudge & The Grudge 2 Enhanced Story Presentation in chronological order.